arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/21.packaging-labeling-app-note/content.md

 ![Packaging and Labeling System](assets/Rung22.png)

-- `pickOperation`:This indicate that the system is ready, an object is detected in the picking area, and a box is present in the packing area.
+- `pickOperation`: This indicates that the system is ready, an object is detected in the picking area, and a box is present in the packing area.
 - `OR`: Each `OR block` performs a bitwise OR operation between the current control word of the axis (X or Y) and the value 8.
 Setting bit 4 (binary 1000) in the control word enables a specific command, likely initiating movement to the target position.
-- `getControlWordAxisX`: This variable is used to get the Control Word from the X-axis servodriver.
+- `getControlWordAxisX`: This variable is used to get the Control Word from the X-axis servo driver.
 The control word is a multi-bit register that controls motor actions, with each bit triggering specific functions like starting, stopping, or homing.
-- `getControlWordAxisY`: This variable is used to get the Control Word from the Y-axis servodriver.
+- `getControlWordAxisY`: This variable is used to get the Control Word from the Y-axis servo driver.
 The control word is a multi-bit register that controls motor actions, with each bit triggering specific functions like starting, stopping, or homing.
 - `ackTargetReachedAxisZ`: This variable is used to confirm acknowledgment that the Z-axis has reached its target.

 **Resume**: This rung activates a start movement command for both the X and Y axes by setting bit 4 in each control word when the picking operation is active and the Z-axis has acknowledged reaching its target.
 This prepares the X and Y axes to move to their previously defined positions, coordinating their movement in preparation for the place operation or the next step in the sequence.